Do you want to study at university but lack confidence or feel unprepared?

 - Be introduced to university life, with full use of campus services and facilities

-- gain an academically recognised qualification so you can apply for admission into a bachelor programme at the University of Auckland or with another tertiary provider*.
+- Gain an academically recognised qualification so you can apply for admission into a bachelors programme at the University of Auckland or with another tertiary provider.*

 Courses may be scheduled any time between 8.30am and 6pm, Monday to Friday.
-Your classes, tutorial and labs will total approximately 20 hours per week and you are expected to spend another 20 hours per week on research and assignments.
+Your classes, tutorials and labs will total approximately 20 hours per week, and you are expected to spend another 20 hours per week on research and assignments.